Tokyo defeats Kashiwa to capture third Levain Cup title

 FC Tokyo claimed its first major trophy in nine years with a 2-1 win over Kashiwa Reysol in Monday’s Levain Cup final, bringing the 2020 J. League season to an explosive finish through goals by Brazilian attackers Leandro and Adailton.

-“If you don’t win titles you can’t collect them, it’s like money.
-By getting one it will be easier to get more,” Hasegawa said.
-“As a player (at Shimizu S-Pulse in 1996), and as a manager at Gamba Osaka (in 2014), the J. League Cup was the first title I won, so I feel a connection to it.”

-Both teams entered the day unbeaten in J. League Cup finals, with Tokyo lifting the trophy in 2004 and ’09 and Kashiwa doing the same in 1999 and 2013, the latter under current manager Nelsinho Baltista during his first stint at the club.
+Both teams entered the day unbeaten in J. League Cup finals, with Tokyo lifting the trophy in 2004 and ’09 and Kashiwa doing the same in 1999 and 2013, the latter under current manager Nelsinho Baltista.

 The game — originally scheduled for Nov.
 7 before a COVID-19 cluster infection within the Reysol camp forced a postponement by the league — took place in front of a sold-out crowd of 24,219 who were allowed to attend despite a rising number of new coronavirus cases in the Tokyo area and a potential state of emergency declaration later in the week.